hacklab-fi/itinfra/matrix/matrix-slack.md

 # Matrix<->Slack bridge

-## Mautrix-slack
-Mautrix-slack (puppeting bridge, channel bridging is coming), Mautrix-slack is recommended for new setups, Appservice-slack is deprecated.

 ## Mautrix-slack:
+Mautrix-slack (puppeting bridge, channel bridging is not available), Mautrix-slack is recommended for new setups, Appservice-slack is deprecated.

 Up to date info about Mautrix-slack itself: https://docs.mau.fi/bridges/go/slack/index.html